biopython/biopython.github.io/wiki/Building_a_release.md

    $ git pull origin master
    ```

-2. make sure the `README` file is still up to date
+2. make sure the `README.rst` file is still up to date

-3. add any important info to `NEWS` or `DEPRECATED` - you can get a
+3. add any important info to `NEWS.rst` or `DEPRECATED.rst` - you can get a
    log of recent git changes like this (adjust the date accordingly):

    ``` bash
    $ git log --since="2016/01/01" --reverse --pretty="medium"
    ```

-4. make sure `CONTRIB` still current
+4. make sure `CONTRIB.rst` still current

 5. make sure `setup.py` is still up to date